Trading Partner Portal: Canada

 - 400,000 people cross the Canada–U.S. border daily

-In Southern California, the number three country for FDI through foreign-owned enterprises (FOEs) is Canada.
-Canadian FOEs in Southern California provide over 40,000 jobs through over 800 firms.
-This amounts to $2.75 billion in wages.
-The top sectors of Canadian FOEs are information, retail trade, professional and business services, financial activities, and manufacturing.
-(LA Business Journal, V. 40 No. 21, 2018)
+In California, the number four country for FDI through foreign-owned enterprises (FOEs) is Canada.
+Canadian FOEs in California provide over 61,841 jobs through 1,583 firms amounting to $5.9 billion in wages.
+The top jobs by sector are: manufacturing, professional/business services, financial activities, wholesale trade and retail trade (World Trade Center Los Angeles FDI Report, May 2020).

 On Monday June 4, 2018, the council met to discuss regulatory cooperation between our countries and to sign a Memorandum of Understanding reaffirming the principles and commitments of the U.S.-Canada Regulatory Cooperation Council (RCC).
 Through the elimination of unnecessary regulatory differences, this MOU promotes economic growth, innovation, competitiveness, and job creation.